-The easiest way to wrap your brain around Burgundy is that there are just two grape varieties to remember:
+The easiest way to wrap your brain around Burgundy is to understand that there are really only two grape varieties to remember:

-To the ‘vigneron” (winemakers/growers) Burgundy is not only the original home of these grapes but the ’terroir’ (tare-wah) that best expresses their character – elegant, aromatic, complex and highly enjoyable!
+To the Burgundy vigneron (winemaker) the region is not only the original home of these grapes, but the terroir (“tear-wah”) that best expresses their character – elegant, aromatic, and complex.

-The symbiosis of grape, soil, climate, vineyard placement, and the human touch, all rolled into one.
-Burgundy is all about ‘terroir’ – it’s not just the taste of rocks.
+What is Terroir?
+Terroir is the symbiosis of grapes, soil, climate, vineyard placement, and human touch, all rolled into one.
+Burgundy is all about terroir – it’s not just the taste of rocks!